|

 kokoretsi, goat and every appetizer you can

 imagine.
 The wine was fantastic!
-The town of Kalivia,between the airport and Lavrion is another town famous for its grilled meats and is very popular on weekends. |
+The town of Kalivia, between the airport and Lavrion is famous for its grilled meats and is very popular on weekends.
+Closer to Athens is Pendeli which you can reach by taxi and there are a number of good psistariasthere.

 Italian Restaurants

-There are a number of Italian restaurants in Athens, some of them actually owned by Italians with Italians in the kitchen doing the cooking.
-An example was Tutti I Tavola which was owned by my pal Claudio, from Trieste.
+Another example of an authentic Italian restaurant was Tutti I Tavola which was owned by my pal Claudio, from Trieste.
 But Willie, his chef died (the guy in the center of the photo) and Claudio sold his share to his partner and opened

-a new restaurant in Halandri which is called Osteria Da Claudio and is supposed to be even better than his last place.
+a new restaurant in Halandri which is called Osteria Da Claudio and is even better than his last place.
 I could not begin to tell you how to get there except that it is on the road from Halandri to Melisia.
 The address is 26 Barnali in Halandri and the phone number is 210 683-4228.
 Your best bet is to take a taxi but you can probably call and get directions from the Metro.
 Another nice Italian restaurant is Anema E Core which

 was nearly impossible